ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **30,000 GOLD PIECES, AVAILABLE TO ANY TEAM**

 *In some regions, team mascots are incredibly popular.
-The fans delight to see one of their number take to the pitch alongside their beloved team, often dressed head-to- toe in a most amusing outfitt!
+The fans delight to see one of their number take to the pitch alongside their beloved team, often dressed head-to- toe in a most amusing outfit!
 Given free rein to show their support through the medium of outrageous dance and hilarious slapstick comedy, their antics on the sidelines entertain fans and players alike, often bringing some much-needed luck!*

 *In other regions, such displays of total idiocy are frowned upon.*